project-oak/oak/README.md

 Communication from the Oak Module to the Oak VM and to other modules is implemented via **channels**.
-A channel represents a uni-directional stream of bytes, with a receive half and a send half that an Oak module can read from or write to respectively.
+A channel represents a uni-directional stream of messages, with a receive half and a send half that an Oak module can read from or write to respectively.
 Each half of a channel is identified by a **handle**, which is used as a parameter to the corresponding host function calls.

-Note that channels do not natively implement any kind of framing, i.e. they do not expose a concept of messages, just raw bytes.

 At each invocation, the following channel halves are implicitly available to the Oak Node (see [/oak/server/oak_node.h](oak/server/oak_node.h)):